bollu/bollu.github.io/README.md

  and takes these objects to other objects.

-# Right Kan extensions as extending the domain of a functor (WIP)
+# Right Kan extensions as extending the domain of a functor

 #### First over functions (fake category fluff)